symera/TexPortable/README.md

 ## Getting Started

 [Download the latest version of TexPortable][download].
-No prerequisites are required.
+No prerequisites are required, suitable for 64-bit Windows systems.
 There is no need to install anything, as all components (*MiKTeX*, *Texmaker* and *SumatraPDF*) are portable versions.

-Furthermore, it is not necessary to bother or care about settings and configuration for DDE commands, inverse search or commandline arguments.
-TexPortable is already configured to support the features of the editor and the viewer.
-Just download the package file, extract it and start right away.
+It is not necessary to set up the configuration for DDE commands, inverse search or command line arguments.

-Double-click on the compressed self-extracting file and select a folder in order to extract it.
-The extracted files will probably take about **1 GiB** of space.
-Please have this in mind if you are going to use it on a USB flash-drive (which is not recommended due to the slow performance).
-I recommend using it with HDDs (or even better SSDs), because of a much faster performance while launching TexPortable and compiling LaTeX documents.
+TexPortable is already designed to support the features of both editor and viewer.
+Just download the package, extract it and get started.

+TexPortable takes up approximately 1GiB of memory.
+USB drives are not recommended due to the poor performance (and therefore very slow compilation time).
+HDDs (or better SSDs if possible) are recommended.

-If you want to dig deeper or would like to know more details about the setup: [here you go](setup.md).
+Click ]here](setup.md) if you want to know more about the setup of TexPortable.

-Feel free to [contact me] if you have any further questions, feedback, or maybe suggestions for improvements.
+Feel free to [contact me] if you have any further questions, feedback or suggestions for improvements.

 ### Version History
 Release Date | TexPortable | MiKTeX | Texmaker | SumatraPDF